-- 1. No person shall be employed by a tribal gaming enterprise operated on the Ely Shoshone Tribal lands who is under the age 18, except that, no person shall be employed as a primary management official or key employee who is under the age of 21. - 2.
-No person shall be employed as a primary management official or key employee in a Class II or Class III gaming activity who has not first applied for and obtained a tribal gaming license pursuant to this Ordinance and, for Class III gaming, in compliance with the terms and conditions of the Compact. - 3.
-Every person employed at a tribal gaming facility operated on Ely Shoshone Tribal lands shall wear an identification badge during work hours that conspicuously states his or her full name, title, and place of employment.
+- 1. No person shall be employed by a tribal gaming enterprise operated on Pyramid Lake Paiute Indian lands who is under the age of 18 years, except that no person shall be employed as a primary management official or key employee who is under the age of 21 years. - 2.
+No person shall be employed as a primary management official or key employee in a Class II or Class III gaming activity who has not first applied for and obtained a tribal gaming license (either a permanent license or temporary license) pursuant to this Ordinance and, for Class III gaming, in compliance with the terms and conditions of the Compact.
+No gaming operation shall employ for more than ninety (90) days a primary management official or key employee who has not been issued a permanent license.

+3. Every person employed at a tribal gaming facility operated on Pyramid Lake Paiute Indian lands shall wear an identification badge during work hours which conspicuously states his or her full name, title, and place of employment.